-More than any other product, the best dropper seatposts have changed the way we ride, and are essential to the modern mountain biking experience
+More than any other product, the best dropper seatposts have changed the way we ride, and are essential to the modern mountain biking experience.

 In the old days if you wanted to ride down a steep tricky descent you stopped, got off you bike and put your saddle down or you just went for it and hoped for the best.
 But the dropper post changed all that, allowing you to raise and lower your saddle at the press of a lever mounted to your handlebars.
-Now even XC racers are adopting them, and one was used to help win the Milan-San Remo classic road race.
+Now even XC racers are adopting them, and one was used to help win the Milan-San Remo classic road race in 2023.

-RockShox Reverb dropper post
+Best overall dropper post

-Reasons to buy: Smooth, decent height options, excellent clamp.
+Reasons to buy:

 2. Brand-X Ascend dropper post

-Best value for money
+Best value for money dropper post

 Weight: 617g, remote 33g | Height options: 100, 125, 150, 170 and 200mm | Lower length: 273mm (170mm tested) | Diameter: 30.9 and 31.6mm | Rating: 10/10

-Reasons to buy: Cheap.
-Works well.
+Reasons to buy:

 Sometimes otherwise-great bikes don’t come with a dropper post – now considered an essential feature for any serious mountain biker.
 But fear not, all of these bikes can be upgraded for not too much over a ton (£100), thanks to the brilliant Brand X Ascend dropper.
 It’s available in all of the most common seatpost diameters, and plenty of different drops (85mm up to 170mm) and there’s a decent underbar, cable-operated remote in the box.
 This post works in exactly the same way as any other, and yes there are smoother more durable posts, with better remotes, but we literally can’t fault the Brand-X Ascend for the price.